dhicks6345789/docs-to-markdown/startScreen/processStartScreen.md

-# Audio Cues
+# Start Screen

-Given a set of audio files in a folder, produces an HTML file that shows each audio cue as its own click/press-able icon that plays that audio.
-Handy for playing sound effects and similar for plays.
+Given a spreadsheet (Excel or CSV format), produces a single-page HTML file that acts as a "start screen", a page of links to other pages.

+Handy for creating simple landing pages, or for a list-of-links page.
+Each URL in the spreadsheet is represented by an icon, with a title and description (as roll-over text), separate icon images can be provided or the site's favicon will be used.

 This project consists of a Python script, intended to be run server-side, and a client-side web page component.
 The client-side web page can be used as a stand-alone component without the server-side script.

-## Server-Side Python Script

-The server-side Python script should be able to process most formats of audio files into standardised versions suitable for playing via the web-based client.
-It replies on external applications (ffmpeg) to do that.

-### Installation
+## Installation

 The server-side script is part of the [Docs To Markdown](https://github.com/dhicks6345789/docs-to-markdown/tree/WebconsoleUpdate) project, and should be installed as part of that project.

-### Usage
+## Usage

 ## Client-Side Slideshow Web Page